Up to 50% off sofas & mattresses — limited‑time deals.

 • Cushions / covers: reversible cushions with zip-off covers (some fabrics excluded)

-• Legs: cast metal legs; removable legs
+• Legs: removable cast metal legs

 Review Score